 - MGA Essay 1 (MGA applicants only)

-Please tell us your goals for graduate study at Fletcher and for your career.
+Please tell us how your professional background, academic interests, and future goals align with the MGA program in particular?
+What are your goals for graduate study at Fletcher and for your career?
 Describe the elements of your personal, professional, and/or academic background that have prepared you for your chosen career path.
-How do your professional background, academic interests, and future goals align with the MGA program in particular?
 Why is Fletcher the right place to pursue your graduate studies?

 - Essay 2